mr. gonzales, back under oath, on thursday, may 10, 2007

 and pious.
 On the other hand, they do less

-easily move against him
+easily move against him, believing he

 has the Gods on his side. . .